ShawnLobo20/Chattel-Collection/README.md

 # Chattel-Collection
-A website for browsing through furniture and other accessories
+A website for purchasing furniture and other houshold appliances.